 If you find yourself trapped in an open area during a storm, position yourself close to the ground by squatting with your feet close together and on the balls of your feet.
 Crouch in a ditch if possible.
 Avoid proximity to other people (minimum 5 meters or 15 feet).
 Since lightning spreads when it hits the ground, you want to minimize as much surface area between you and the ground.
 Remember, humans are good conductors of electricity, lightning tends to strike at the highest thing in an area, because electricity will always take the path of least resistance.

-What's It Feel Like to Be Struck by Lightning, and How Can You Avoid It?
+How Can You Avoid Being Struck By Lightning?
 ABC - July 18, 2004

 When inside avoid the following:

 anything to do with the use of water